pra-navi/tp/docs/DeveloperGuide.md

    3. Other incorrect find commands to try: `findPerson`<br>
       Expected: No command is executed.
 An error message is shown.

+### Adding tag(s) to a person

+1. Adding a tag to a person with multiple tags

+   1. Prerequisites: List all persons using the `listPerson` command.
+Multiple persons in the list.

+   2. Test case: `addTagPerson 1 t/caterer`<br>
+      Expected: Tag is added to the first person in the list.
+Details of the person shown in the result display.

+   3. Test case: `addTagPerson 1 t/caterer` followed by `addTagPerson 1 t/caterer t/summer`<br>
+      Expected: Tag is added to the first person in the list.
+When the second command is run, `summer` is added to the first person in the list but `caterer` is not added as a duplicate.
+Instead `caterer` is returned to the result display to already exist for the first person.

+   4. Other incorrect addTagPerson commands to try: `addTagPerson`, `addTagPerson 1`, `addTagPerson 1 t/`, `addTagPerson x t/caterer` (where x is larger than the list size), `addTagPerson y t/caterer` (where y is less than or equal to 0)<br>
+      Expected: No tag is added to the first person in the list.
+An error message is shown.

+### Deleting a Task

+1. Deleting a task while all tasks are being shown

+   1. Prerequisites: List all tasks using the `listTask` command.
+Multiple tasks in the list.

+   2. Test case: `deleteTask 1`<br>
+      Expected: The first task is deleted from the task list.

+   3. Other incorrect delete commands to try: `deleteTask`, `deleteTask x` (where x is a positive integer larger than the task list size), `deleteTask y` (where y is less than or equal to 0) <br>
+      Expected: No task is deleted.
+An error message is shown.

 ### Marking/Unmarking a Task as done

 1. Marking a task as done